 This leads us to the question: so where did Toplis have the photo taken?

 John Fairley and Bill Allison’s book says that Toplis awoke on the morning after the champagne reception and went straight to Mansfield’s only professional photographer.
 The only man with a photo studio in Mansfield at this time was G.S Ellis.
-He was also staff photographer for the Mansfield Reporter whose coverage of local pit men Corporal Fuller DCM and Gunner Wray was considerable.
-If Ellis would have sent the picture to anyone, it stands to reason that he would have sent it to The Mansfield Reporter and not the paper’s rival, the Nottingham Evening Post.
+He was also staff photographer for the Mansfield Reporter whose coverage of ‘decorated’ local pit men Corporal Fuller DCM and Gunner Wray was considerable.
+If Ellis would have sent the picture to any local newspaper, it stands to reason that he would have sent it to The Mansfield Reporter and not the paper’s rival, the Nottingham Evening Post.